Fla. Admin. Code R. 6A-1.094124

 Section 6A-1.094124 - Required Instruction Planning and Reporting

-(a) The specific courses in which instruction has been delivered for each grade level;
+(a) The methods in which instruction will be delivered for each grade level;

-(b) A description of the materials and resources utilized to deliver instruction; and
+(c) A description of the materials and resources utilized to deliver instruction.

 (3) As provided in Section 1003.42(2), F.S., members of instructional staff in public schools must teach the required instruction topics efficiently and faithfully, using materials that meet the highest standards of professionalism and historical accuracy.